hyperledger-labs/minifabric/README.md

 Notice that there is a `minifab generate` command called between two minifab up commands

-# See more available fabric operations
+# See more available fabric commands
 ```
 minifab
 ```